misikirdelelew/myportfolio.io/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> The tech uesd in this project is
+> The technology uesd in this project is

 <details>
   <summary>Client</summary>